d-morrison/IntroStatActivities/_book/09-inference-2quant.md

 \vspace{1in}

-## Summarize and Visualize the data.
+### Summarize and visualize the data

 9. Calculate the summary statistic.
 Use El Nino minus La Nina as the order of subtraction.
 What is the appropriate notation for the statistic?

 \vspace{0.5in}

-## Use statistical inferential methods to draw inferences from the data
+### Use statistical inferential methods to draw inferences from the data

 Remember that the null distribution is created based on the assumption the null hypothesis is true.
 In this study, we asssume there is no association between variables.
 This means that a snowfall value could be in either an El Nino year or a La Nina year.